Stop, Look, Read! HPV Vaccination For You And Your Family

 The HPV vaccine (Gardasil 9) is licenced for use in NZ for females aged 9-45 years and males aged 9 -26 years.
 It is given in 2 or 3 doses depending on age.

-- 2 doses: 9 – 14 years (given over 6 – 12 months)
+2 doses: 9 – 14 years (given over 6 – 12 months)

-- 3 doses: 15+ years (given over 6 months)
+3 doses: 15+ years (given over 6 months)

-- From January 2017, girls and boys aged 9 to 26 years can receive HPV Immunisation FREE as part of the Ministry of Health’s HPV Immunisation Programme
+People of all genders aged 9 to 26 years can receive HPV Immunisation FREE as part of the Ministry of Health’s HPV Immunisation Programme

-The vaccine can also be purchased:
+The HPV vaccine can also be purchased:

-- People outside the funded groups can pay for the vaccine
+People outside the funded groups can pay for the vaccine

-- The cost of the full 3 doses will vary but is approximately $500.00
+The cost of the full 3 doses will vary but is approximately $500.00

-- Your family Doctor or Primary Health Care Nurse will be able to give you more information on the cost of the vaccine.
+Your family Doctor or Primary Health Care Nurse will be able to give you more information on the cost of the vaccine.